callumflack/callum-flack-design/content/projects/2017-11-10-the-substation.comp.md

 The Substation wanted scale their digital marketing but were stuck with a Wordpress site that was hard to customise.
 I rebuilt their platform for efficiency, flexibility and performance.

-As we progressed, I came to understand their vision and evolved their digital branding to match.
+As we progressed, I came to understand their vision and evolved their digital Branding to match.

 @[MarkdownImage](large project src="https://res.cloudinary.com/pw-img-cdn/image/upload/v1516954565/okok/thesubstation-artists.png")